Meghan Markle Narrated ‘Elephant’ Coming To Disney Plus

 The fan site offered a more detailed synopsis of the documentary.

-“Gaia will take her family down ancient elephant paths, networks of lines and circles — the circles being water holes the family will desperately need to cross the vast desert,” it stated, adding that the elephants will need to cross crocodile infested waters to reach its end point — only to then turn back.
+“Gaia will take her family down ancient elephant paths, networks of lines and circles — the circles being water holes the family will desperately need to cross the vast desert,” it stated, adding that the elephants will need to cross crocodile-infested waters to reach its endpoint — only to then turn back.

 “The march back to the delta will be no easy task, as the Angolan flood waters are early this year and the herd will need to make quick time.
 However, the emotional bonds between elephants are as strong as those between humans and the strength of family has gotten them this far.
 Together, Gaia, Shani, Jomo and family dare to take the shortest route … through lion country,” it concluded.